Meetings are a necessary evil, especially when working remotely.

 I’m not suggesting death by PowerPoint.
 But, a bulleted topic list or a 2X2 framework (like below) can work wonders to support your words in getting your message across.

 What can you implement today that would increase the effectiveness of your communication?
-Perhaps if you could communicate effectively without always needing a big meeting, you could reduce the number of meetings you have to attend daily.
+Perhaps if you could communicate effectively without always needing a big meeting, you could reduce the number of meetings you have to attend each day.

 Decide When Things are Worthy of a Meeting